 How to Negotiate the Fare Like a Local

-- Ask your hotel for the usual price beforehand
+- Ask your hotel staff for the “standard price” to your destination.

-- It’s okay to decline and try the next tuk-tuk
+- If the driver refuses, it’s okay to say “thank you” and try the next one.

 What to Expect

 Drivers often quote high prices to tourists — it’s part of the game.
-A smile and some local knowledge can easily knock 20–30% off the initial price.
+Using the “Keep Smiling” rule mentioned above can often knock 20–30% off the initial price without any drama.

 Useful Thai Phrase